cs421sp21-OOSE/project-g09/docs/iteration3/iteration3.md

   * Server (controller): processing HTTP requests and sending responses
   * Post (model): model representation of posts created by users in the app
   * PostDao: dact access object interface for the model class to provide DB operations
-  * Sql2oPostDao: concrete implementation of the PostDao interface
+  * JdbiPostDao: concrete implementation of the PostDao interface
   * Datastore: utility class to provide samples.
   * Database: utility class to refresh database, provide databaseurl, and generate sql2o.